eCook Meal

 CHICK(PEA) OUT THIS STEW!

 Place a pot over a medium heat with a drizzle of oil.
-When hot, add the diced onion and fry for 4-6 minutes, until soft, shifting occasionally.
-Add the tomato paste, the grated ginger and garlic, and the rub.
+When hot, add the diced Onion and fry for 4-6 minutes, until soft, shifting occasionally.
+Add the Tomato paste, the grated Ginger and Garlic, and the rub.
 Fry for 6-8 minutes until fragrant, shifting constantly.
 Add the cooked chopped tomato and the drained Chickpeas.
 Mix until fully combined and leave to simmer for 7-8 minutes until slightly reduced, stirring occasionally.
 If the stew reduces too quickly, add a splash of water.

 FINISHING TOUCHES